America's safety net at risk from Trump's budget ax

 GOP lawmakers and Health Secretary Tom Price would also allow states to require Medicaid recipients to pay premiums and to work.
 Very few people in the program today pay premiums, and the Obama administration did not allow states to impose work mandates.

-Enrollment in SNAP soared in the years after the Great Recession, leading some critics to label former President Obama the "food stamp president."
+Enrollment soared in the years after the Great Recession, leading some critics to label former President Obama the "food stamp president."
 It peaked in 2013, with 47.6 million Americans in the program.
+In 2008, there were a little more than 28 million American enrolled in SNAP.

 Related: Is Obama the 'food stamp president?'

-SNAP participants are required to work, unless they are exempt because of age, disability or another reason.
+SNAP enrollees are already required to work, unless they are exempt because of age, disability or another reason.
 Children, seniors, and those with disabilities comprise almost two-thirds of all SNAP participants, according to the federal Department of Agriculture, which administers the program.

 Childless, able-bodied adults who aren't working can only receive food stamps for a maximum of three months over a three-year period.